Updated: March 9, 2020

 Las Juanas (lunch & dinner)

 Las Juanas is right next door to Big Daddy’s.
 It is in a beachfront rancho.
 Go down the driveway to the left of the green house (pictured) to enter the rancho.
 We really enjoy the on-the-beach ambience of this place.

 A word of caution, its seafood can sometimes be surprisingly expensive.
 So make sure to ask, or check out the prices on the chalkboard.
 If you want to keep costs down, ask for their comida del dia.
-It is inexpensive and tasty, though often only available at lunch.
+It is inexpensive and tasty, though usually only available at lunch.
 Open 7 days a week for lunch & dinner.
 Phone: 6921-4536.